I grew up in the Bronx - one of this nation’s great working class communities.

 However, working class New Yorkers understand that nuance without being told.
 They don't need a translator to suss it out for them.

-Meanwhile, the bonafide journalists of the mainstream news media seem to abhor blue collar communication patterns.
+Meanwhile, the bonafide journalists of the mainstream news media and their over-educated counterparts in the Democratic Party seem to abhor blue collar communication patterns.
 Which is why they come across as pretentious and distasteful to us regardless of what they're saying.

 That’s why we use foul language at the Cynical Times, which is a nonprofit news organization devoted to the faltering middle class.
 That’s why we’re confrontational, direct, feisty and unapologetically liberal.
 And that’s why we’re going to continue to be all those things.